Extra-Creativity/OpenGLFramework/README.md

 ## Usage

 We write docs for exmample programs in `exmaples/Docs`.
 See it for practical usage.
+The first document is [BlinnPhong.md](./examples/Docs/BlinnPhong.md).

 ## Advantages